Ergomagnetosphere, Ejection Disc, Magnetopause in M87. I Global Flow of Mass, Angular Momentum, Energy and Current: Ergomagnetosphere

 \section{Ergomagnetosphere}

 In Sect.~\ref{ssec:energyhorizon}, we have discussed how rotational energy can be extracted by magnetic flux threading the hole horizon.
 In the following, we consider the region comprising field lines threading not only the hole horizon, but also the ergosphere.
-We show that these field lines enable transport of energy and angular momentum beyond the the outer light surface, through a mechanism we call "electromagnetic governor"\footnote{This is by analogy with mechanical governors which are used to keep the rate of rotation of a wheel or shaft at a fixed rate.}.
+We show that these field lines enable transport of energy and angular momentum beyond the outer light surface, through a mechanism we call "electromagnetic governor"\footnote{This is by analogy with mechanical governors which are used to keep the rate of rotation of a wheel or shaft at a fixed rate.}.

-However, we have conjectured that energy and angular momentum are also transported {\it laterally} from the black hole to the inner boundary of the ejection disc at $\varpi_{\rm em}$.
-Therefore we call {\it ergomagnetosphere} an active black hole magnetosphere that not only transport energy and angular momentum along the magnetic flux surfaces to form the jets, but also enables lateral transport of energy and angular momentum from the horizon to the disc by a combination of magnetic torques and instabilities.
+However, we have conjectured that energy and angular momentum are also transported {\it laterally} from the black hole, through the {\it ergomagnetosphere}, to the inner boundary of the ejection disc near $\varpi_{\rm em}$ through a combination of magnetic torques and instabilities.

 As we have discussed in Sec.~\ref{sec:disc}, the transition from electromagnetic dominance in the ergomagnetosphere to matter dominance in the ejection disc occurs at $\varpi_{\rm em}$.
-It is also the place where three inner boundary conditions can be imposed on the ejection disc, as we discuss below.
+It is also the place where three inner boundary conditions can be imposed on the ejection disc.

+The first boundary condition involves the mass flow.
+We have assumed that $\dot M\propto \varpi^n$.
+This implies that there is still an appreciable flow of plasma at $\varpi_{\rm em}$.
+It is much larger than the supply of particles needed to carry charge while, by definition, dynamically unimportant.
+It is not clear what happens to this mass flow.
+One limiting case is that all of it proceeds inward to the horizon; the other is that it is essentially all ejected from this point along a surface that eventually becomes the jet sheath.
+For simplicity, we adopt the ejection limit here so that we can continue to adopt the force-free electrodynamics formalism (although a MHD description with negligible inertia does not change the principles discussed below).